 How to cite an infographic in APA

-Guidelines published by the American Psychological Association (APA) are popular in academic writing, particularly in research and publishing in the fields of social and behavioral sciences.
+American Psychological Association (APA) guidelines are widely used in academic writing, especially in social and behavioral sciences research.

 The APA outlines a simple list for referencing an infographic or any other source in your work: